KhaNguyen04/UI-UX-Evaluation-and-Prototype/README.md

 *Project 1 goal:<br />
-Evaluate from an HCI and usability point of view for an applicaiton that will design or redesign in the next project 2
+-Evaluation from an HCI and usability point of view for an applicaiton that will be designed or redesigned in the next project 2

 *Project 2 goal: <br />
 -Apply theories, frameworks, rules, principles, guidelines, standards learned from lectures, and reading materials<br />